The Hawthorns

 The Hawthorns underwent its final change in 2001 when the Rainbow Stand got demolished and a new East Stand was built in its place.

-West Brom is currently investigating the possibilities of expanding The Hawthorns to a capacity of over 30,000, most likely by adding an extra tier on the West Stand (Halfords Lane Stand).
-No final announcement has been made yet.
+West Brom has been investigating the possibilities of expanding The Hawthorns to a capacity of over 30,000, most likely by adding an extra tier to the West Stand (Halfords Lane Stand), however these plans have been shelved for the moment due to the club not consistently selling out their current capacity.

 (photos of the present The Hawthorns below)